 War has terrible consequences on societies, families and individuals.
 We hear in the news about the escalating number of suicides, the domestic violence incidents, and the mass shootings.
 How can we provide better care to our veterans who are returning home with Post-Traumatic Stress Disorder (PTSD)?

-There is evidence showing that exercise effectively improves many PTSD symptoms, including anxiety, depression, cognition issues, and insomnia.
-Nevertheless, to date, there have been no clinical trials looking at exercise for people with PTSD, in any population.
+Although a large body of evidence shows that exercise is an effective treatment for many PTSD symptoms, including insomnia (which affects 90% of those suffering from PTSD), anxiety, and depression, few controlled trials have studied the effect of exercise on people with PTSD.
 With your support, we intend to remedy this deficiency in both research and treatment of our veterans.

 The Veterans Group Exercise (VGX) project (now recruiting) is a collaborative effort between UCSF Osher Center for Integrative Medicine and the San Francisco Veterans Administration Medical Center (VAMC).
 Dr. Tom Neylan of the VAMC and Dr. Margaret Chesney of the Osher Center are developing a new integrative medicine protocol to reduce suffering (and expense) in the treatment of PTSD among veterans.
 This 12-week pilot study will look at the effect of Integrative Exercise on veterans with PTSD.